NERI13mz/WST-T83-NERI-MODULE-2-MVC/README.md

 This Student Information System is built with Laravel.
 It provides secure authentication for admins and students, with role-based access control.
 It includes modules for managing students, subjects, enrolments, and grades.

 ## Names of Student
-- Rovelle Kate L. Nahial
+- Margaret Zoe A. Neri